Cats are wonderful creatures, but sometimes they have weird quirks that humans just don’t understand.

 Is There A Medical Reason At Play?

 In some cases, cats avoid the litter box because there’s something else wrong that they can’t tell you about.
-Your cat could have a urinary tract infection and is avoiding the litter box because they associate it with pain.
+Your cat could have a urinary tract infection, bladder stones, or other medical problems, and is avoiding the litter box because they now associate it with pain, which scares them.

 They do sell some special litters that will alert you to any abnormalities in their urine.
 Put it wherever your kitty likes to do his business and it will change colors if there’s something wrong that requires a vet visit.

-If you can’t get your cat to go on the litter due to his bathroom habits, then you might want to go to the vet anyway, just in case.
+If you can’t get your cat to go on the litter due to his bathroom habits, then you might want to go to the vet for a check up anyway, just in case.
 The vet can give them some tests and an examination to see if there is a medical issue that is causing them to not use the litter box.